Point To Point

 - GI Bill funded training programs for drivers and mechanics, providing a monthly financial incentive to veterans in addition to their Averitt salaries.

-- Award-winning employment practices recognized by the U.S. Department of Defense and Victory Media.
+- Recognized with Military-Friendly Award for veteran employment practices that was stringently evaluated by the U.S. Department of Defense and Victory Media.

 - Participation in the “Yellow Ribbon” campaign, welcoming veterans arriving home from active duty.